 You have to enter your name, email, and link your 401(k).
 Then, Blooom helps you dig up your 401(k) fees and presents them in one easy-to-read page.

 Day #18: Find a Lower Cost Cell Phone Provider

 There’s no need to pay $60+ a month for a good cell phone plan anymore.

 If you haven’t, check out Google Fi, which has plans starting at $20 a month.

-Cut the chord.
-It’s one of the easiest ways to save A LOT of money.
+Cut the cord.
+It’s one of the easiest ways to save a lot of money.